I spent a weekend testing over 30 flipping rods in on the East Pearl River in some of South Louisiana’s heaviest cover.

 During the two days of flipping lures in alligator grass, hydrilla, and lily pads, I pitched various types of jigs and painstakingly looked at several rod qualities that make a great flipping rod.

-Here are some parameters that we used to come up with our guide to choosing the best flipping rods:
+Here are some parameters that I used to come up with this guide to choosing the best flipping rods:

 For this reason, rod sensitivity plays a huge role in letting you know when a bass picks up your jig.